 In the first part of this series, we covered the backup options for SharePoint within the AWS cloud.
 Those of you who work with production servers understand the need for automated backups in order to achieve better consistency and high availability, as well as to avoid manual errors.
-This is where our Cloud Protection Manager (CPM) comes in handy.
-As an enterprise-class backup, recovery and DR solution for AWS EC2, EBS and RDS, CPM is available as an AMI in AWS Marketplace.
+This is where our Cloud Protection Manager (N2WS) comes in handy.
+As an enterprise-class backup, recovery and DR solution for AWS EC2, EBS and RDS, N2WS is available as an AMI in AWS Marketplace.
 Following part 1 of this series, in this article, we will demonstrate how easy it is to configure and schedule consistent backups for your SharePoint server as well as restore the data with N2WS.

 First, let’s review how SharePoint is setup:

 For this article, we have created an example SharePoint site and a few blogs to demonstrate how the backup and recovery processes work.
 First, we installed SharePoint on a Windows 2008 server and created an additional volume (D – Drive) with 50GB to hold our SharePoint content.

 Below are our example blog posts: After your setup is complete, you can schedule a backup.
-As discussed in part 1, snapshots are the best option for backup/restore in SharePoint, and can be automated using CPM.
+As discussed in part 1, EBS snapshots are the best option for backup/restore in SharePoint, and can be automated using N2WS.

-Setting up CPM
+Setting up N2WS

-The CPM Thin Backup Agent
+The N2WS Thin Backup Agent

-Once setup is complete, CPM will begin taking snapshots at regular intervals using CPM’s Thin Backup Agent.
+Once setup is complete, N2WS will begin taking snapshots at regular intervals using N2WS’ Thin Backup Agent.
 By performing quiescing with VSS, the agent ensures that backups are consistent.
-This is an important advantage that CPM has over other solutions.
+This is an important advantage that N2WS has over other solutions.
 The clear advantage here is that no manual intervention is required.
 All backups will simply be performed as scheduled.

 What good is a backup if it cannot be quickly restored?
 In the example below, we tested N2WS’ restore option by creating a new blog after a snapshot was taken.
 To recover data from an existing instance, you should launch a new instance from the same AMI (the one used to launch the original instance or an AMI with the same OS), then stop the instance.
 Next, click on the ‘Recover’ button, select all volumes as the recovery option, and attach the stopped instance to those volumes.

 When you start the stopped instance, you will be ready to use the restored data.
 Below, you can see both of my instances (the original instance and the one restored from the backup).
 The blog will show the same as the output taken before snapshot.